huemmerj/.github.io/README.md

 **Beschreibung:** Currently in development, this app will help users create and manage training plans and exercises.
 It will also track progress and improvements over time.
 Mockups are ready, and i am working on building out the features.
 **Hauptmerkmale:**
-- Funktion 1
-- Funktion 2
+- Exercise Creation
-- Funktion 3
+- Trainingplan creation

 ## 3. [Projektname 3](https://github.com/username/projektname3)